-Calling to the explorer in all of us, this national park is an archipelago of 21 islands dotting the waters of Lake Superior.
-Boasting some of the most pristine remaining sandscapes in the Great Lakes region, the Apostle Islands were named by National Geographic Explorer magazine as a top place to visit.
+Calling to the explorer in all of us, the Apostle Islands National Lakeshore is an archipelago of 21 islands dotting the waters of Lake Superior.
+Boasting some of the most pristine remaining sandscapes in the Great Lakes region, the Apostle Islands have been named by National Geographic Explorer magazine as a top place to visit.

 Among the windswept beaches and cliffs, there are sea caves to explore, carved out over thousands of years by the rhythmic waves.
 When the winter weather conditions are right, you can hike out to the caves to behold frozen waterfalls and chambers glistening with thousands of icicles; in summer, kayak straight into the caves to explore them up close.

 While beautiful from the shore, when the weather is warm you must see the islands by boat or, even better, set foot on an island and camp at one of the 60-some rustic sites.
-Take a grand tour on Apostle Island Cruises and you’ll also see one of the best historic collections of lighthouses anywhere in the country.
-This area is shrouded in the lore of vicious nor’easters and shipwrecks, making it a popular spot for scuba divers as well!
+Take a grand tour on Apostle Island Cruises and you’ll see one of the best historic collections of lighthouses anywhere in the country.
+This area is shrouded in the lore of vicious nor’easters and shipwrecks, making it a popular spot for scuba divers too.

-Often the backdrop for wedding couples to figuratively take the plunge, the 165-foot tall Big Manitou Falls in Pattison State Park is the fourth-tallest waterfall east of the Rocky Mountains.
+Often the setting for wedding couples to figuratively take the plunge, the 165-foot tall Big Manitou Falls in Pattison State Park is the fourth-tallest waterfall east of the Rocky Mountains.
 Impressive stats for sure.

 The best vantage point to see Big Manitou is from the south, where two overlooks provide head-on views of the waterfall.
 You can get much closer to Little Manitou Falls, a nearby 31-foot drop.

-There are more than eight miles of hiking trails and a mix of campsites in the park.
+There are more than eight miles of hiking trails to explore and a mix of campsites in the park.